 14. Discus

-The vibrant blue and green colors of the discus fish make them a captivating sight.
-These disk-shaped fish find their home in the Amazon river and require stringent conditions to be kept in an aquarium.
-Adults will release a slimy substance on their skin to feed their babies.
+The vibrant blue and green colors of the discus fish make them a truly captivating sight!
+These disk-shaped call the Amazon River their home and they require stringent conditions to be kept in an aquarium.
+Once they’ve had babies, adult discus fish will release a slimy substance on their skin to feed them!

 Learn More: Britannica